As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 (Update Link button)

-To delete a link from the Link Manager, choose Links > All Links in the dashboard navigation menu …
+To delete a link, click on Links > All Links in the main admin menu …

-To delete links individually, hover over the link that you want to remove from the link table and click on Delete …
+To delete links individually, hover your cursor over the link title that you want to remove and click on Delete …

-To delete multiple links, either tick the checkboxes next to individual items that you would like to be removed, or select all links by clicking on the check box next to the ‘Name’ column header …
+To delete multiple links, either click on the check boxes next to individual links that you want removed, or select all links by clicking on the main checkbox next to the ‘Name’ column header at the top of the list …

-Select Delete from the ‘Bulk Actions’ pull-down menu, and click Apply to delete all selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click Apply to delete all selected links …

 (Links: bulk-deletion function)

-Now that you know how to configure link categories and how to add, edit and delete links, it’s time to learn how to display links on your site.
+Now that you know how to set up link categories and how to add, edit and delete links, it’s time to learn how to make links display on your website.

-To access and configure your Link widgets, choose Appearance > Widgets in the dashboard menu …
+To access and configure your Link widgets, go to the dashboard menu and click on Appearance > Widgets …

-This loads the ‘Widgets’ page in your browser.
+This loads the ‘Widgets’ page in your web browser.

 (Links widget)

-Drag the ‘Links’ widget to one of your active widget sections and drop it wherever you would like your links to display …
+To make the ‘Links’ widget active, drag the widget to one of your active widget sections and drop it wherever you would like your links to display …

-The Links widget provides a number of settings.
-For example, you can specify what information you want to display about your links and how many links you want displayed on your sidebar …
+The Links widget offers various options.
+You can specify what information you would like to show about your links and how many links you would like to display on your sidebar menu …

-You can also add multiple link widgets to your sidebar and footer.
-This allows you to create and feature a number of link lists throughout your site …
+You can also add as many link widgets to your sidebar as you want.
+This allows you to add and display link categories on your site …

-Select a link category from the ‘Select Link Category:’ dropdown menu …
+Select a link category from the ‘Select Link Category:’ pulldown menu …

-Once you are done configuring the Links widget, click Save to update your settings.
-Your links will now display on your sidebar menu …
+After configuring your Links widget, click Save to update your settings.
+A link section should show up immediately on your sidebar …

 As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple lists of links to your sidebar menu.

-Need more help with widgets?
-We have written a comprehensive article on using widgets.
-Go here to learn more:
+Need help using widgets?
+We have written a comprehensive article about using widgets.
+For more details, go here:

 Links Manager – Additional Information

-If you have many links, the Links Manager plugin lets you easily administer these using search, filter, and sort functionality.
+If you have loads of links, the Links Manager plugin lets you easily administer these using sorting, filtering, and searching functions.

-To sort links, hover your mouse over the title of the column you want to sort and click on the little triangle displayed next to the column title …
+To sort links, hover your mouse over the title of the column you want to sort and click on the black triangle displayed next to the column title …

-(You can search your links with the search function)
+(You can find your links using the search function)

 You can filter links by category …